seL4/microkit/docs/manual.md

 The [SDK](#sdk) chapter describes the software development kit, including its components and system requirements for use.

-The [Microkit tool](#tool) chapter describes the host system tool used for generating a firmware image from the system description.
+The [Microkit tool](#tool) chapter describes the host system tool used for generating a system image from the system description and user-programs.

 The [libmicrokit](#libmicrokit) chapter describes the interfaces to the Microkit library.